michaelorella/lignin-kmc/README.md

 # lignin-KMC
-The official source for kinetic Monte Carlo polymerization packages developed to understand native lignin polymerization.
-Predict desired lignin structures from first principle energetic calculations.
-Using this code, you can output either predicted properties from an ensemble of lignin structures, or the molfile for a single simulation.
+The official source for kinetic Monte Carlo polymerization packages developed to model lignin biosynthesis from first principle energetic calculations.
+Using this code, you can output either predicted properties (e.g. oligomer length and bond composition) from an ensemble of lignin structures, or the molfile for a single simulation.
-Currently the code-base supports caffeoyl alcohol (C), sinapyl alcohol (S), and coniferyl alcohol (G).
+Currently the package simulates lignin polymerization of guaiacyl (G) and syringyl (S) monolignols (in a specified ratio), or from caffeoyl (C) monolignols (only).

+Further details are available in the manuscript ["Lignin-KMC: A Toolkit for Simulating Lignin Biosynthesis"](https://pubs.acs.org/doi/abs/10.1021/acssuschemeng.9b03534).
+Please cite this paper if you use this package.

 Code Style: Python standard